laurent22/joplin/readme/donate.md

 # Support Joplin development

 Donations to Joplin support the development of the project.
-Developing quality applications mostly takes time, but there are also some expenses, such as digital certificates to sign the applications, app store fees, hosting, etc. Most of all your donation will make it possible to keep up the current development standard.
+Developing quality applications mostly takes time, but there are also some expenses, such as digital certificates to sign the applications, app store fees, hosting, etc. Most of all, your donation will make it possible to keep up the current development standard.

 There are various ways to send a donation: